How Iran’s missile strike on Israel appears to have hit some targets

 Videos posted to social media and geolocated by NPR and the online investigations group Bellingcat show multiple warheads landing around two Israeli air bases: Nevatim Airbase in the south of the country and Tel Nof Airbase in central Israel.
 One video filmed near Tel Nof also appeared to show possible secondary explosions, indicating that ammunition or fuel may have been struck by a missile.

 Videos also showed warheads landing in northern Tel Aviv, near the headquarters of Israel’s intelligence agency, Mossad.
-Those warheads appear to have missed their target, and did not inflict any real damage.
-One video showed a large crater around 500 yards from the spy agency’s headquarters.
+Those warheads appear to have missed their target and did not inflict any real damage.
+One video showed a large crater about 500 yards from the spy agency’s headquarters.

 6. A strike on Nevatim Airbase, verified by The Post, @JakeGodin and others.
 One of the heaviest documented so far. pic.twitter.com/37QlbnhvFB— Evan Hill (@evanhill) October 1, 2024